samyeyo/Webview/README.md

 >
 > The `Webview.dll` can be loaded in memory if you compile your application with the `rtc` compiler

 Webview for LuaRT aims to be lightweight, with a small footprint.
-The previous example, once compiled to executable, represent only 250kb in size, consumes 256Mb of RAM and 3.7% of CPU
+The previous example, once compiled to executable, represent only 250kb in size, consumes 256Mb of RAM and 3.7% of CPU.
+Don't hesitate to run the provided examples to get more familiar with the Webview widget, and to dive into the documentation.

 ## :small_blue_diamond:Documentation